TamerOnLine/searchyolo/README.md

 # tameronline-agent

 ## Overview
-`tameronline-agent` is a lightweight and automated environment setup script designed to streamline the process of creating and activating a virtual environment across different operating systems (Windows, Linux, and macOS).
+`tameronline-searchyolo` is a lightweight and automated environment setup script designed to streamline the process of creating and activating a virtual environment across different operating systems (Windows, Linux, and macOS).
 This project ensures that Python dependencies are properly managed and integrated with your development workflow.

 ## Features
 - **Cross-Platform Support**: Works seamlessly on Windows (`.bat`, `.ps1`), Linux (`.sh`), and macOS (`.sh`).